Continued from Mennonite Stalker

 “I can’t call my parents, if they left right away they would get here in three days.
 They live in Mexico.
 I do have a bunch of aunts and uncles close by.
 But if I called them they would laugh at me and wish that you would put me in jail just for being stupid.”

-“Why do they think you are being stupid?”
+“Why do they think that you are being stupid?”

 “They just don’t understand the choices I have made and they don’t agree with the lifestyle I am living.
-They believe that we Dietsche menschen, ahhh...
+They believe that we Dietsche menschen, (Mennonite people) ahhh...
 How much time do you have?”

 He laughed and said, “Okay, I understand.
 Maybe you could tell me all about that another time.
 But none of them would help you because of that?”

-“No. Well, most of them.
+“Yes.
+Well, most of them.
 I do have one aunt and uncle that I still visit with occasionally, they are the only ones who still like me.
 Their kids are allowed to dress like worldly people and go to high school.
 Most of my aunts and uncles don’t speak to them either because of that.
-But I really don’t want to burden them with this.”
+But they live too far away.”